Department of Orthopaedic Surgery

 We offer a full schedule of formal and didactic conferences covering every facet of orthopaedic surgery.
 These conferences are reevaluated and enriched yearly following feedback elicited from residents and medical students.

 At Jefferson, the teaching of orthopaedic surgery is not an isolated activity, but closely relates to the department's extensive clinical and basic science research activities.
 We believe that knowledge is not a static accumulation of facts to be memorized, but rather an evolutionary set of principles of patient care that must be expanded, examined and continually developed.
-Thus, research and teaching function as handmaidens within the department, each nourish the other.
+Thus, research and teaching function as handmaidens within the department, each nourishing the other.

 All divisions within the department maintain a strong commitment to both clinical and fundamental research.
 Several computerized databases have been created for ongoing prospective clinical studies of reconstructive and implant surgery.
 Residents and fellows have access to these databases for all of their projects, presentations and papers.